cardano-foundation/developer-portal/docs/native-tokens/minting-nfts.md

 image: ./img/og-developer-portal.png
 ---
 :::note
 There are many ways to realize NFTs with Cardano.
-In this guide, we will concentrate on the most dominant way, which is to attach storage references of other services like [IPFS](https://ipfs.io/) to our tokens.
+However, in this guide, we will concentrate on the most dominant way, to attach storage references of other services like [IPFS](https://ipfs.io/) to our tokens.
 :::

 ## What's the difference?
 What is the difference between native assets and NFTs?
-From a technical point of view, NFTs are exactly the same as native assets.
-But there are some additional characteristics that make a native  asset truly an NFT:
+From a technical point of view, NFTs are the same as native assets.
+But some additional characteristics make a native asset truly an NFT:

 1. As the name states - it must be 'non-fungible.
 This means you need to have unique identifiers or attributes attached to a token to make it distinguishable from others.
-2. Most of the times, an NFT should live on the blockchain forever.
+2. Most of the time, NFT's should live on the blockchain forever.
 Therefore we need some mechanism to ensure an NFT stays unique and can not be duplicated.

 ### The policyID
 Native assets in Cardano feature the following characteristics: